What to do if your life insurance claim is denied

 If you feel you have a solid case and want to appeal your denied life insurance claim, you can:

-• Contest the decision with the insurer directly (most affordable, but stressful to navigate, especially while grieving).
+• Contest the decision with the insurer directly.
+This option is the most affordable, but can be stressful to navigate.

-• Get free help from your state department of insurance or attorney general (will give your appeal more weight, but could take longer).
+• Get free help from your state department of insurance or attorney general.
+This method will give your appeal more weight, but can take longer.

-• Hire a lawyer to make your appeal or prepare a lawsuit (efficient, but can be costly).
+• Hire a lawyer to make your appeal or prepare a lawsuit.
+This will be more costly, but more efficient.

 Ready to shop for life insurance?